dev-osiris/word-counter-bot/README.md

 # word-counter-bot
 A reddit bot that counts the number of occurances of a specific word entered by any user by scanning their comment history.
+It is made in python using reddit's **PRAW API** and hosted on **Heroku** platform.

 call the bot with the following format in comments of any reddit post: